giuseppec/iml/CONTRIBUTING.md

   Pull requests will be evaluated against the a checklist:

 1.  __Motivation__.
 Your pull request should clearly and concisely motivates the need for change.
-Plesae describe the problem your PR addresses and show how your pull request solves it as concisely as possible.
+Please describe the problem your PR addresses and show how your pull request solves it as concisely as possible.

     Also include this motivation in `NEWS` so that when a new release of